Hoto-Mocha/Re-ARranged-Pixel-Dungeon/README.md

 This game fully supports Korean language basically.
 English language is supported too, which is translated by ChatGPT.

+Started community-based translation on [Transifex](https://explore.transifex.com/rearranged-pixel-dungeon/rearranged-pixel-dungeon/), please consider joining translation work if you are interested.

 ## What is added?
 - New Melee Weapons
     >Katanas, Knife, Nunchaku, Bible, ...etc.